Lusito/typed-ecstasy/docs/guide/core/entity.md

 In typed-ecstasy, [entities](../../api/classes/entity.md) are simple bags of components grouped under a unique ID.
 All non zero entity IDs are considered valid.

+Please make sure to read [special-considerations](special-considerations.md) if you want to store entities or components.

 ## Creating and Adding an Entity
 If you want to create an Entity, you need to ask your [Engine](../../api/classes/engine.md) for a new instance.